University of Galați: Organization

-New university programmes has been developed in the last years: Management in Industry, Finances and Credit, International Economics Relations, Administration and Technical Informatics.
+New university programmes have been developed in the last years: Management in Industry, Finances and Credit, International Economics Relations, Administration and Technical Informatics.
 Post-graduation courses for engineers and training courses for the teachers of the pre-university level are organised every year.

 The University of Galați organises programs for the doctoral degree and master's degree in the technical fields of chemistry, physics, mathematics, economy, food technology and fishing, automatic control and computation techniques, artificial intelligence.
 The University of Galați is also providing programs for the doctoral degree in the field of social and humanistic sciences.

 The university has 14 faculties, one cross–border faculty, and one department: